rohitt08-l/healthcare-ai-assistant-rag/README.md

 - Ask questions over uploaded documents using RAG
 - Route appointment-related queries to a simple appointment scheduler tool
 - Use a local reasoning LLM through Ollama, such as `gpt-oss:20b`
-- Interact through API endpoints or a Streamlit UI
+- Interact through API endpoints or a Streamlit UI to test

 > This project is created for learning purposes only.
 It should not be used for real medical diagnosis, treatment, or clinical decision-making.